Andoni Iraola: Athletic Bilbao

-New York City
+New York City FC

 On 16 June 2015, aged 33, Iraola moved abroad for the first time in his career, signing for Major League Soccer club New York City FC.
 He made his debut against Toronto FC at the Yankee Stadium on 12 July, playing the entirety of a 4–4 draw.

 Iraola announced his retirement on 17 November 2016.

 International

 On 20 August 2008, Iraola was called by new Spain coach Vicente del Bosque for a friendly with Denmark, alongside teammate Fernando Amorebieta.
 He entered the pitch in the final 15 minutes of the 3–0 away victory, coming in as a substitute for Sergio Ramos.

 On 29 March 2011, after nearly one and a half years without playing for the national team, Iraola started in a 3–1 defeat of Lithuania in Kaunas for the UEFA Euro 2012 qualifiers.
 He was due to make the cut for the final squad, but injury forced him out in favour of Atlético Madrid's Juanfran.

 Iraola played on the Basque representative side for a full decade, having debuted late on in a 2–1 win over Uruguay on 27 December 2003.